IHE/ITI.MHD/input/pagecontent/ITI-66.md

 * Patient id is `9876`
 * looking for a SubmissionSet
 * status of current
-* with clinical code from loinc of 1234-5
+* with clinical code from loinc of `1234-5`
+* examples do not include all http headers such as the security headers

 ###### 2:3.66.4.1.2.3.1 Example GET
 ```